 threatening the Mid-Atlantic Region.

 The outlook for water resources and water supplies is good or very

-good across southern New York, Pennsylvania, and New Jersey.
-The only
+good across most of southern New York, most of Pennsylvania, and the

 southern half of New Jersey.
 In the Catskill Region of New York,